APNIC-Labs/draft-kskroll-sentinel/README.md

    some do not support this trusted key mechanism, then the result will be indeterminate with respect to trusted key status ("Vleg").
-   Similarly, if all the client's resolvers support this mechanism, but some have loaded the key into the trusted key stash and some have not, then the result is indeterminate ("Vleg").
+   Similarly, if all the client's resolvers support this mechanism, but some trust the key and some have not, then the result is indeterminate ("Vleg").

    There is also the common case of a recursive resolver using a forwarder.

-   If the resolver is non-validating, and it has a single forwarder clause, then the resolver will presumably mirror the capabilities of the forwarder target resolver.
-If this non-validating resolver it has multiple forwarders, then the above considerations will apply.
+   If the resolver is non-validating, and it has a single forwarder, then the resolver will presumably mirror the capabilities of the forwarder target resolver.
+If this non-validating resolver has multiple forwarders, then the above considerations will apply.

    If the validating resolver has a forwarding configuration, and uses the CD bit on all forwarded queries, then this resolver is acting in